Trev’s TT Trip Part Two | Hinckley to Chinnor | MCNews.com.au

 One exception to the smaller than what I remember rule was the quite grand, for a village of only a few thousand people, St Andrew’s Church.

-Chinnor itself is said to have commenced its existence under than name over a thousand years ago while the first sections of the current church building were established in the 13th century.
+Chinnor itself is said to have commenced its existence under that name over a thousand years ago, while the first sections of the current church building were established in the 13th century.
 A restoration was undertaken in the mid 1860s but by and large, the church building is essentially 800 years old and constructed from stone and flint.

 My parents were married there in 1962 and despite our family being largely irreligious, I was christened there more than ten years later.
 Its gargoyle like spouting adds a somewhat creepy note to what is an otherwise quite glorious building that clearly points out just how relatively young Australian history is in comparison.